Spirion (Identity Finder) - Taking Action on the Scan Results

 Viewing Scan Results

-When Identity Finder finishes a scan, the user is returned to the Main window.
+When Spirion finishes a scan, the user is returned to the Main window.

 The main windows has two sections.
 The left section is the results pane and the right section is the preview pane.